 help unpack and explain any assessment item.
 It helps students effectively organise their thoughts and

 helps teachers effectively breakdown the assessment. thinkdrive focuses on the 16 major cognitive

-with aligned thinking tools, sentence starters and assessment exemplars which are all linked to the
+verbs, with aligned thinking tools, sentence starters and assessment exemplars which are all linked to the